 What are the odds of winning Alaska solitaire?

-What’s the difference between Alaska solitaire and Russian solitaire?
+What’s the difference between Alaska and Russian Solitaire?

-The main difference between the two is that in Alaska solitaire, ranks within a pile can be built in either ascending or descending order.
-In Russian solitaire, these must be built in descending order.
+The main difference between the two is that in Alaska, you build cards in either ascending or descending order by suit.
+In Russian Solitaire, these must be built in descending order by suit.